The Divorce Mediation Process

 - Mediation is less stressful: The uncertainty and time associated with a trial can contribute to an emotionally draining experience.
 Mediation can relieve this burden.

 - Mediation keeps you in more control of your outcome: During a trial, the judge, not you, will make decisions about your future.

 At the Jim Ross Law Group, P.C., we have helped a significant number of family law clients resolve their divorce disputes peacefully through mediation.
 Is divorce mediation right for you?
 Contact our firm to find out.

-If you are looking for a more peaceful option to resolve divorce issues, contact our law firm at 817-275-4100 to schedule a free initial consultation.
+If you are looking for a more peaceful option to resolve divorce issues, contact our law firm at 817-275-4100 to schedule an initial consultation.
 Our Arlington, Texas divorce mediation attorneys are ready to help.

 Calls Answered 24/7 · Initial Consultation · Evening And Weekend Appointments